yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ![Van Krevelen plot](images/vankrevelen.png)

 > <details-title>Van Krevelen plot</details-title>
->Van Krevelen plot was originally introduced in 1950 {% cite krevelen1950graphical %} to illustrate
+>The Van Krevelen plot was originally introduced in 1950 {% cite krevelen1950graphical %} to illustrate
 >the coal formation processes.
 It typically depicts the atomic ratios of hydrogen-to-carbon (H/C)
->ratio on y-axis and oxygen-to-carbon (O/C) on x-axis.
+>ratio on the y-axis and oxygen-to-carbon (O/C) on the x-axis.
 Certain molecules occupy different regions of
 >the van Krevelen plot, e.g. alkanes usually have high H/C and low O/C ratios, aromatic compounds have
 >lower H/C ratios and carbohydrates usually have high O/C and moderate H/C ratios.
 >